-NTC is focused on elevating a range of voices from the field, all with the aim of listening, learning, and taking collective action to disrupt the predictability of educational inequities for systemically underserved students
+NTC elevates a range of voices from the field with the aim of listening and learning.
+Our community gathers to share steps for collective action to disrupt the predictability of educational inequities for systemically underserved students.

 In this first episode of the Revolution podcast, Dr. Tanji Reed Marshall of The Education Trust, calls on each of us to face our values system and how our nation has allowed such deep inequities to exist in our schools.
 She explains revolutionary education to focus on the integration of the work our students are given and the relationships educators and students need to engage with each other.
 Dr. Reed Marshall calls on the adults in school to lean into anti-racism and she offers a series of questions for educators to ask themselves around what they're willing to stand up for and stand against in order to bring about educational equity for every student in our school.
 Learn more about The Education Trust at www.edtrust.org.